canyon289/ai_image_agent/README.md

 This workshop was inspired in part by a talk given by **Ravin Kumar** during [Hugo Bowne-Anderson's course, *Building LLM-Powered Applications for Data Scientists and Software Engineers*](https://maven.com/s/course/d56067f338).

+Next cohort starts July 8 and use code `LLM10` for 10% off (valid until July 5, 2025)!

 ---

 ## 🛠 What You'll Build